kamikazechaser/rangi/README.md

 A dead simple Node.js terminal styling module that doesn't depend on any other module and is light-weight.

+> "Rangi" is a Kiswahili word which translates to "color"

 ## Install

 ```bash